Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 7. Now, in the heroku dashboard of your application, click on "Settings" > "Reveal Config Vars".
 8. Set the following config vars:

-    - DATABASE_URL| is automatically generated once you connect to the postgres database via Heroku.
+The first one is automatically generated once you connect to the postgres database via Heroku.
 How?
+    - DATABASE_URL|
 1. Via the Resources tab in Heroku go to the Add-ons section and search for postgres.
 2. Select Heroku Postgres and use the free plan.

+Next, these are related to the Amazon Web Services account.
+By using the S3 service, static files stay in the cloud.
     - AWS_ACCESS_KEY_ID|
     - AWS_SECRET_ACCESS_KEY|
     - USE_AWS|<True>